Learning and academic support

 - discussion on reasonable adjustments

-- training and support with study skills
+- specialist study skills tuition

-- assistive technology training
+- assistive technology tuition

 Our Graduate School gives you the support you need to get the most out of your postgraduate research studies.